 Assessment at St Peter’s school

 As you may know, National Curriculum Levels are no longer used in schools in England and Wales.
-St Peter’s, like all Primary schools, has adopted an alternative way to assess the attainment and progress of children as they move through the school.
+St Peter’s Eaton Square C of E Primary School, like all Primary schools, has adopted an alternative way to assess the attainment and progress of children as they move through the school.

 Pupils in Reception complete an informal ‘Upon Entry’ assessment booklet with the teacher, looking at a range of basic skills.
 Throughout the year in EYFS we use an online assessment journal to track pupil milestones and achievements and to support us in completing the end of year profile document for this age group.